PolusAI/tabular-tools/regression/rt-cetsa-moltprot-tool/README.md

-# RT_CETSA Moltprot Regression (v0.1.0)
+# RT_CETSA MoltenProt (v0.1.0)

-This WIPP plugin runs regression analysis for the RT-CETSA pipeline.
+This WIPP plugin runs moltenprot regression for the RT-CETSA pipeline.
-The input csv file should be sorted by `Temperature` column.

 ## Building